 The primary mission of the Occupational Safety and Health Administration (OSHA) is to keep workers safe.
 Although the agency has a wide range of regulations that cover a variety of topics, the two most applicable requirements for healthcare organizations are the Bloodborne Pathogens Standard and the Hazard Communication Standard.
-Given the complexity of these rules, it’s not surprising they also are the two most challenging standards for healthcare organizations to follow.
+Given the complexity of these occupational health and safety rules, it’s not surprising they also are the two most challenging standards for healthcare organizations to follow.
 Together, they account for 75% to 80% of healthcare penalties.

 While we have previously addressed the nuances of the Bloodborne Pathogens Standard, this article answers some frequently asked questions about the Hazard Communication Standard, providing tips and strategies to safeguard employees and ensure regulatory compliance.